SteveKCheng/Mallard/README.md

 ## Relation to other .NET bindings

-There is another, much more mature project, also called [DuckDB.NET](https://duckdb.net/docs/introduction.html).
+There is another, much more mature project, called [DuckDB.NET](https://duckdb.net/docs/introduction.html).
 Needless to say, you should certainly look there if you need DuckDB working now in your .NET code.

 I only found out about that other project after starting to write this code on my own.
 I might still continue